Ttttt47/UKBioCoin/README.md

 ```

-## Running UKBiocoin in command line
+## Running UKBioCoin in command line
 Here is an example using UKBioCoin in command line.
 ```{bash}
 UKBioCoin --file test_data/sam \